Sanjay-2345/Daibetic-Retinopathy-CNN/README.md

 FEATURES

-Trained using a dataset of fundus images labeled with diabetic retinopathy status.
+1.Trained using a dataset of fundus images labeled with diabetic retinopathy status.

-Utilizes state-of-the-art CNN architecture for image classification.
+2.Utilizes state-of-the-art CNN architecture for image classification.

-Achieves high accuracy in distinguishing between normal and abnormal fundus images.
+3.Achieves high accuracy in distinguishing between normal and abnormal fundus images.

-Easy to use and integrate into existing healthcare systems for diabetic retinopathy screening.
+4.Easy to use and integrate into existing healthcare systems for diabetic retinopathy screening.